zooniverse/Panoptes-Front-End/README.md

 - Use backticks to import ES6 components into coffeescript components:

 ```
-`import NewComponet from './new-component'`
+`import NewComponent from './new-component'`
 ```

-An ESLint configration file is setup in the root of the repository for you to use with your text editor to lint both ES6 and use Airbnb's React style guide.
+An ESLint configuration file is setup in the root of the repository for you to use with your text editor to lint both ES6 and use Airbnb's React style guide.

 A (guide)[https://toddmotto.com/react-create-class-versus-component/] on writing native classes versus using `React.createClass()`